Functions of the Board Audit and Risk Committee

 View our Board Audit and Risk Committee Charter.Download PDF

-In accordance with the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and the PGPA Rule 2014, the primary functions of our Board Audit and Risk Committee (the Committee) are to review the appropriateness of our organisation’s:
+In accordance with the Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act) and the Public Governance, Performance and Accountability Rule 2014, the primary function of our Board Audit and Risk Committee (Committee) is to assist the Board in its oversight of the appropriateness of our organisation's:

 - financial reporting